achristmascarl/rainfrog/README.md

-the postgres driver can also be used to connect to other databases that support the postgres wire protocol, such as AWS Redshift. however, this functionality is not well tested. in theory, the mysql driver should be able to do the same for databases that support the mysql protocol. check each database's documentation for compatability.
+the postgres driver can also be used to connect to other databases that support the postgres wire protocol, such as AWS Redshift. however, this functionality is not well tested. in theory, the mysql driver should be able to do the same for databases that support the mysql protocol. check each database's documentation for compatibility.

 ## disclaimer